-Registration Deadline: Your registration must be postmarked no later than 15 days before election in which you wish to vote.
+Registration Deadline: Your registration must be postmarked or submitted electronically no later than 15 days before election in which you wish to vote.

 Party Affiliation: California has a modified closed primary system.
 Voters who have no official party preference may vote in a primary election if an individual party has consented.

 Age: Must be 18 years of age or older on Election Day

 Citizenship: Must be a United States citizen

 Residency: Must be a resident of California

 Mental Competency: Not found by a court to be mentally incompetent.

 Felony Convictions: Not in prison, on parole, serving a state prison sentence in county jail, serving a sentence for a felony pursuant to subdivision (h) of Penal Code section 1170, or on post release community supervision (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison